 Yes.
-The family can change their minds about donation at any point up to the time when the patient is taken to the operating room.
+The family can change their minds about donation at any point up to the time when the person is taken to the operating room.

 What are the religious opinions about donation?

 Most major religions are supportive of organ and tissue donation.
-If a family has any questions they would like to discuss, the hospital staff can provide them with additional information, and assist them in contacting their religious leader.
+If a family has any questions they would like to discuss, the donation specialist staff can provide them with additional information and assist them in contacting their religious leader.

 Will the person's family be expected to pay for the cost of donation?

-No. There is no financial cost to the family after death has been formally certified.
+No, there is no financial cost to the family for the donation.

 Which organs and tissues will be donated?

-The hospital staff will discuss with the family which organs and tissues may be possible to donate.
-This will depend on the person's age, medical history, and the circumstances of their death.
+The donation specialist staff will discuss with the family which organs and tissues may be possible to donate.
+This will depend on the person’s age, medical history and the circumstances of their death.
 The family will be asked to confirm which organs and tissues they agree to be donated.
-They will be asked to sign a consent form detailing this information.
+They will be asked to sign an authority form detailing this information.

 Does the person's family have a say in who receives the organs and tissues?

-No. The allocation of organs and tissues is determined by transplant teams in accordance with national protocols.
-These are based on a number of criteria, including waiting lists and who will be the best match, to ensure the best possible outcome of the donation.
+Organ and tissue allocation is determined by transplant teams in accordance with national protocols1.
+These are based on a number of criteria, including who will be the best match and waiting lists, to ensure the best possible outcome of the donation.

 Will the person's organs definitely be transplanted?

 If the family supports donation, everything possible will be done to make sure those wishes are fulfilled.
-However, at the time of the donation it can sometimes become clear that organs intended for donation are not in fact medically suitable for transplantation.
-The hospital staff will discuss this with the family if it arises.
+At the time of the donation it can sometimes become clear that organs intended for donation are not medically suitable for transplantation.
+The donation specialist staff will discuss this with the family if it arises.

 Is transplantation always successful?

-Australia is internationally recognised for its successful transplants and its long-term survival of recipients.
-As with any operation, there are some risks associated with transplantation surgery, however, the majority of recipients benefit greatly from their transplants and are able to lead full and active lives as a result.
+Australia is internationally recognised for its successful transplants and having excellent long-term survival of recipients.
+The majority of people who receive a transplant benefit greatly and are able to lead full and active lives as a result.
 Transplantation, however, is not without risk including that of the transplant surgery and the ongoing treatments required after transplantation.